 Many local authorities in the UK now run a Trusted Traders scheme.
 This means that they stringently vet traders such as builders, gardeners, electricians and plumbers, to ensure that they offer their customers the highest standards of service.
 For a company to become a ‘Trusted Trader’ takes a lot but helps to give customers the peace of mind that they can expect a good job for a fair price, without fearing rogue traders or doorstep crime.
 Your local authority will be able to give you details of Trusted Traders in your area.

-Advice on Continuing Care
+Continuing Care Advice

 Palliative Care Advice